How to Apply

 Applicants enrolled in colleges with a premedical advisory system should request that the chair of the Premedical Advisory Committee, premedical advisor, coordinator, or person in charge of advising send an evaluation to AMCAS.

-The deadline for regular admission letters is Dec.
+The deadline for applying to the MD program is Dec.
 1.

 If you are no longer an undergraduate student, alternate recommendation methods include: